 Thanks for asking, Sue.

-Under the heading “How It Works” WorldVision.org/sponsor-child describes what sponsoring a World Vision child accomplishes this way: “Sponsorship fosters sustainability.
+Under the heading “How It Works”, WorldVision.org/sponsor-child describes what sponsoring a World Vision child accomplishes: “Sponsorship fosters sustainability.
 World Vision plans and works alongside community members to help build healthy communities for children.”

 Compassion International and World Vision are different but together, with many other wonderful organizations, they can curtail extreme poverty.
 Compassion always works through the local church to develop one child at a time into an adult who can transform their community some day.
 World Vision, sometimes in partnership with local churches, develops communities in a way that positively impacts the lives of children.